 We are inviting you to step into the shoes of someone with hearing loss for 30 minutes.

 It’s a chance for everyone to learn new skills, and to become more aware of the barriers people who are Deaf or hard of hearing may face in everyday conversations, and how to overcome them.

 Gather your workmates or a group of friends for a morning tea or lunch, and begin the Take 30 challenge.
 We provide everything you need to run the event, just bring the people and the cupcakes!

-An interactive 40-minute workshop on Deaf Awareness, Deaf culture and New Zealand Sign Language provided by a qualified NZSL trainer.
+An interactive 20-minute New Zealand Sign Language workshop provided by a qualified NZSL trainer.

 Check out Team NFDHH and friends giving the challenge a go!

 For some of us, it's our first time signing!
 Awesome work!

 1) Film yourself signing about your pet.